-- 1.18 If the existing customer was taken on pre-1994, or it could not be established that the customer's identity had previously been verified, an application would trigger standard identification procedures. - 1.19 Most large firms have completed current customer review (CCR) checks.
-These could result in different levels of confidence in the identity of the person concerned, depending on the amount of information held on the existing holder.
-If the review had verified the customer's identity at least to the standard required as part of the CCR exercise, a second account would normally be opened without further identification procedures, (provided the characteristics of the new account are not in a higher risk category than the existing account).
-Thus, a foreign currency account might require further identification procedures and/or additional customer enquiries but for a new savings account, where the applicant's existing account had passed current customer review checks, most firms would not require further identification.
+- 1.18 If the existing customer was taken on pre-1994, or it could not be established that the customer's identity had previously been verified, an application would trigger standard identification procedures. - 1.19 If the customer's identity has been verified to a standard commensurate with the risk associated with the business relationship, a second account would normally be opened without further identification procedures, (provided the characteristics of the new account are not in a higher risk category than the existing account).
+Thus, a foreign currency account might require further identification procedures and/or additional customer enquiries but for a new savings account, where the applicant's existing account had been subject to adequate CDD checks, most firms would not require further identification.